In a corner of their high school fabrication lab, Amy Tran’s students are building a model of London. But this isn’t just any London.

 “In order for my dream to be realized, the whole thing has to change,” she says.
 “I hope in my lifetime I’ll get to see that.”

 In the meantime, she’s working to lay the groundwork for that future, bit by bit.
-At the forward-thinking Collège Beaubois, where educators are collaborating with three French universities to write a curriculum for developing digital age skills, Tran has room to innovate.
+At the forward-thinking Collège Beaubois, where educators are collaborating with multiple partners to write a curriculum for developing digital age skills, Tran has room to innovate.

 Tran’s passion for transforming education came as a surprise even to her.
 She initially studied actuarial math, working her way through school as a tutor before realizing she had too much energy to be an actuary.